-The bill would create a new act to authorize the State Administrative Board to convey the Muskegon Armory now under the jurisdiction of the Department of Military Affairs to the City of Muskegon for consideration of \$1.
-The property would have to be used exclusively for public purposes and upon termination of such use, would revert immediately to the State, which would not be liable for any improvements made at the city's expense.
-The conveyance would be made by quitclaim deed, reserving to the State all coal, oil, gas, and mineral rights.
-Revenue from the sale would have to be credited to the General Fund.
+The bill would create a new act to authorize the State Administrative Board to convey the Muskegon Armory, now under the jurisdiction of the Department of Military Affairs, to the City of Muskegon for consideration of \$1.
+The property would have to be used exclusively for public purposes and upon termination of such use, would revert immediately to the state, which would not be liable for any improvements made at the city's expense.
+The conveyance would be made by quitclaim deed, reserving to the state all coal, oil, gas, and mineral rights.
+Revenue from the sale would have to be credited to the general fund.

-The bill would also repeal Public Act 224 of 1984, which authorized the State Administrative Board to convey the armory to the County of Muskegon for fair market value.
+The bill would also repeal the section of Public Act 224 of 1984 which authorized the State Administrative Board to convey the armory to the County of Muskegon for fair market value.